 Agora-what?
 Agoraphobia is when you fear having a panic attack in a place or situation that is difficult to escape from or where help may not be available.
-This anxiety can lead you to avoid some situations such as public transport, crowds or queues.
+Someone with agoraphobia might restrict themselves to being only in places they consider safe and avoid certain situations, such as public transport, crowds or queues.
 If you think this might be you, there is help available.

 This can help if: